input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.2.md

 Cardano's blockchain.
 In particular, we will refer to events named after the operations e.g. DID creation event, credential revocation event, etc.
-Finally, we will say that a node _processes_ an operation when it reads it from the blockchain and that it _posts_ an operation when a client send a request to it to publish it on the blockchain.
+Finally, we will say that a node _processes_ an operation when it reads it from the blockchain and that it _posts_ an operation when a client sends a request to it to publish it on the blockchain.

 ## Protocol